-PSY 207 Adolescent Psychology 3 credits
+PSY 207 Adolescent Psychology

-Level I Prerequisites: PSY 100 minimum grade "C-" 45 lecture, O lab, O clinical, O other, 45 total contact hours
+Level I Prerequisites: PSY 100 minimum grade "C-" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

-This course covers the full spectrum of introductory topics in adolescent psychology.
+This course covers the full spectrum of introductory topics in adolescent 🤒 psychology.
 The area of greatest emphasis is on the psychological development of the adolescent.
 Major topics covered also include peer and adult interactions, self-image, teenage suicide, drugs, and depression.
 Resolution of the child/adult conflict, which is the essence of this developmental stage, is also discussed.